 The programme offers an introduction to the fascinating and fast-changing dimensions of China today.
 It provides a broad grounding in Chinese society, economy, business, politics and culture.
 There is the flexibility to combine cultural and political studies with introductory or more advanced modules in Mandarin.

-- The degree is interdisciplinary, drawing on the expertise of specialists in Chinese politics, economics, and history of art, as well as the range of seminars, workshops and lectures delivered by the University's Scottish Centre for China Research.
+- The degree is interdisciplinary, drawing on the expertise of specialists in Chinese politics, economics, business, culture and history, as well as the range of seminars, workshops and lectures delivered by the University's Scottish Centre for China R

 - You can spend eight weeks (May to July) in China, where you will have the opportunity to gain firsthand experience of Chinese society and culture.
 You have a choice of being based in Qingdao, Chengdu or Zhuhai.

 - Glasgow boasts a number of China-focused organisations and events you can get involved with, including the Confucius Institute at University of Glasgow and the Scottish Centre for China Research, which brings together scholars undertaking cutting edge research on China.

 - You are encouraged to learn Chinese language at the level appropriate to your ability.
 For those not taking credit-bearing language modules, a free place on one of the Confucius Institute's existing classes is available.